p0nk0/tictactoe/README.md

 **What is a "terminal node"?**

-In the context of tic tac toe/omok, a terminal node is the game ending by someone winning/losing or by the game tie'ing due to all of the slots being filled.
+A terminal node is the game ending by someone winning/losing or by the game tie'ing due to all of the slots being filled.

 **What is the "heuristic value of node"?**

-In the context of this exercise, it would be the `score` function you just implemented.
+It would be the `score` function you just implemented.

 **What is the "child of node"**?

-In the context of this exercise, it would be the `available_moves` function you implemented in exercise 1.
+The `available_moves` function you implemented in exercise 1.

 If you have any questions please ask a TA!